By Hamed Ashrafi

 P1001 3.SLDLFP

-How to create a custom weldment profile Link to this section
+How to Create a Custom Weldment Profile Link to this section

 Although SolidWORKS has a library of standard profiles you might need to create a separate library for your company

-1. Open SolidWORKS as administrator
+1. Open SolidWORKS as administrator picture of solidworks-run-admin

 You must open solidworks as admin to create a custom weldment.